 3. When Harry Met Sally… (1989) – Rob Reiner

 Theme: love vs. friendship, are they mutually exclusive?

 Why it is great: so sweet, so real, and hugely influential.

 Harry and Sally meet fresh out of college and live a life of failed relationships with other people.
 They keep meeting again, and as their friendship grows deeper, the question becomes more obvious: should they give it a try?
 They have known each other for a long time; can they stay friends or will sex change that forever?
 During a phone call they talk about Casablanca (1942) – another great romance – whether they should have stayed together.

 Clearly one of the lighter films in this list, it speaks volumes about its ability to tell a great story without being overly dramatic.
 The funny and realistic screenplay was penned by Nora Ephron who grew to be one of the most distinctive writers of her generation.
-Not only the primary screenwriter of the romantic comedy (romcom) genre, she became an acclaimed director in her own right, and wrote books, essays and plays.
+Not only the primary screenwriter of the romantic comedy (romcom) genre, she became an acclaimed director in her own right, and wrote books, and plays.

 This film features many hilarious and touching scenes, perhaps the high point being the infamous restaurant scene partly thanks to both actors improvising.
 Director Rob Reiner gets terrific performances out of Billy Chrystal and Meg Ryan – clearly succeeding in putting their chemistry on screen – and creates a perfect rhythm for the story.

 The interlaced segments of married couples are a hilarious touch, keeping the realism close enough.
 Their friendship, life and connection develop beautifully and lead to an incredibly satisfying yet believable ending.
 And that is something unique for the romcom genre.
 When Harry Met Sally… shows what real relationships are made of, and it influenced the whole romantic genre in the decade(s) that followed.